scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 **Socrates:** pretty much the only other networks were tiny
 **Socrates:** Usenet became *the* network, in the same way that The Internet is *the* inter-network-network
 **Glaucon:** even though the Internet is just a network, the protocol is HTTP
-**Glaucon:** but because it's so ubiquitous we think of it as the way of connecting itself sometimes
+**Glaucon:** but because it's so ubiquitous we think of it as the way of connecting itself sometimes?
 **Socrates:** well, no, the Internet isn't HTTP; the *web* is
 **Glaucon:** right right, the world wide web is HTTP
 **Socrates:** anyway, NNTP went down this whole path by itself, and eventually was entirely diverged, as email made its own evolution from very simple local mail servers into its own fully fledged SMTP system